octref/blog/vetur-status-quo-development-sponsorship-and-direction/index.md

 With so many features, I think it's no longer feasible for me to tackle all issues by myself.
 Many others have wanted to help, but I haven't made Vetur easy to contribute to.
 Here are my plans to make contribution smoother:

 - Have clear issue templates and standards.
 Strictly close all issues that don't adhere to them.
-- Isolate feature areas that can be independently owned and delegate them to other contributors.
+- Isolate feature areas that can be independently developed.
 Establish clear interfaces between Vetur and those independent areas.
 - Review PR in a timely manner (I haven't been doing so).
 - Write more docs for contributing to each area.
 For example, how to add a new framework support?
 How to debug and fix a TextMate grammar issue?
 How to track down a perf issue?